Spencer

 Miyana Holden – Producer

-Miyana Holden is a New York City–based producer originally from Detroit.
-She studies Film & Television at NYU Tisch School of the Arts and has produced content for The Players’ Tribune during the NBA Draft, as well as the NBA G League, Detroit Pistons, and Brooklyn Nets.
-With a strong foundation in production and post, Miyana focuses on developing culturally resonant stories that elevate athletes and artists, drive representation, and shape the future of sports media.
+Miyana Holden is a New York City-based producer originally from Detroit.
+She is currently pursuing a dual BS/BFA at NYU, studying Film & Television at the Tisch School of the Arts and Business at the Stern School of Business.
+She has produced content for the NBA and worked with The·Team and Dow Jones.
+With a strong foundation across all stages of production, Miyana focuses on developing culturally resonant stories that elevate athletes and artists, expand representation, and help shape the future of inclusive media.

 Make a donation to Spenser.